 The chairpersons of your session will be strict in allowing no more than the time allotted to your paper.
 Remember to allow some time for the changeover of speakers and chairperson’s introduction, and for questions and discussion.

-- For 15 minutes slots (in concurrent sessions) a maximum of 12 minutes speaking time.
+- For 15 minutes slots (in concurrent sessions) a maximum of 12 minutes speaking time is allowed.

 Please rehearse your talk to make sure it will fit comfortably into the available time.

 Please note that, as a rule, presenters can show a (final) slide with all acknowledgements, however, in view of the short time available, names cannot be read to the audience.

 Due to EACCME regulations, authors are requested to disclose possible conflicts of interest on the first slide.
 An example slide can be found here.

 A conflict of interest is any situation in which a speaker or immediate family members have interests, and those may cause a conflict with the current presentation.
 Conflicts of interest do not preclude the delivery of the talk, but should be explicitly declared.
 These may include financial interests (eg. owning stocks of a related company, having received honoraria, consultancy fees), research interests (research support by grants or otherwise), organisational interests and gifts.